linux-surface/iptsd/README.md

  * HP Spectre 13 x2
    * Entirely untested

-**NOTE:** The multitouch code has only been tested on a Surface Book 2.
-It is very likely that it will need adjustments to run correctly on other devices.
-If you have a different device with IPTS and want to test it, feel free to open an issue or join ##linux-surface on Freenode IRC and get in touch.
+**NOTE:** The multitouch code has not been tested on all devices.
+It is very likely that it will still need adjustments to run correctly on some devices.
+If you have a device with IPTS and want to test it, feel free to open an issue or join ##linux-surface on Freenode IRC and get in touch.

+Tested Devices:
+ * Surface Book 2
+ * Surface Pro 5
+ * Surface Pro 6

 ### Building
 You need to have a recent Go toolchain installed.
 It is developed with Go